 She found them in the bench seat of her pickup when she got out of training that evening.
 Scowling at home, she noted they fit her perfectly.
 Tsubaki rubbed her belly and noted that snakeskin looked good on her.
 "Like that moccasin you killed last summer."

 Maka hated snakes.
-The black serpent had been stalking Crona, two-and-a-half, Chihuahua, at a campsite near the lake.
-"Bitch deserved it," she muttered with mild satisfaction, fixing the drape of her jeans over her new boots.
+The black serpent had been stalking Crona, two-and-a-half, chihuahua, at a campsite near the lake.
+"Shoulda left my dog alone," she muttered with mild satisfaction, fixing the drape of her jeans over her new boots.
 "You want more... pickles or something?"

 "Maka, I hate pickles.
 I'm fine.
 DON'T TRACK THAT COW CRAP THROUGH THE KITCHEN, WE HAVE A MUD ROOM FOR A REASON."

 Black Star slinked across the hallway and accused his wife of sonar and hidden cameras.

 As if the outburst hadn't occurred, Tsubaki teased Maka with, "I thought you weren't taking handouts?"